CRSS666/docs/content_guidelines.md

 * Politics and real world events
   * Avoid discussion of real world politics and events such as Trump's tariffs or the Iran × Israel × USA conflicts;
   * Humorous references to past events, not including wars, and not disrespecting any real world nation or ethnicity is fine. *Example: “Lupancham cuts aids to 3 Chunkian countries” references the Fox News report “Trump cuts aids to 3 Mexican countries”*;
   * “Politics” should be mostly kept to in-universe political events.
+* AI
+  * **Using AI to make any asset in your content is strictly prohibited.**

 # Advertising

 If you’ve watched any episodes of Quartz News Network before, you’ll know that we have little ads that play either in the middle of the episode or right at the end.
-This section aims to clarify what the ads are, what they are not, and what you should have in mind when making one
+This section aims to clarify what the ads are, what they are not, and what you should have in mind when making one.

+**CRSS will never promote any commercial product.**

 ## What they are